Oops and Daisies

 I’ll never claim I have a pretty bullet journal.
 But it gets the job done in helping me get organized, starting with looking at my month as a whole like I have here in this pic.

-But now you might be wondering… what of those random lists or journal writing you come up with?
+But now you might be wondering: what about those random lists or journal writing that crops up?
 Just turn to a blank page, label the page, put in the index, and voila!
 You won’t lose it like you used to, promise.
 I have ‘idea’ sheets for everything from my social media that I do, to blog post ideas, to my writing ideas, to my ‘live video ideas,’ and the list goes on.

 What questions can I answer for you about how to set up a bullet journal?
 Do you use one already?
 If so, how do you have it organized?